cwarden45/HPV_genotype_paper-archived_samples/Downstream_R_Code/Extra_Analysis/Effect_of_qPCR_Flag_on_Tumor-Tumor_Divergence/README.md

 **(BOTTOM)** Same as (TOP), but with qPCR flagged samples removed.

 Notice that HPV58+ sample pairs can no longer be defined, so we it is no longer reasonable to calculate a correlation coefficient for those samples.
-However, correlation coefficient for HPV16 is slightly higher (now matching HPV18).
+However, correlation coefficient for HPV16 is slightly higher (now, more similar to HPV18).